Saddamshah/ds-algo-learning/Problem Solving Patterns.md

 twoSum([3,3], 6)           // [0, 1]
 ```

-**B) Multiple Pointers Pattern**
+## B) Multiple Pointers Pattern
-    &nbsp;  Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
+     Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
-    &nbsp;  Very efficient for solving problems with minimal Space as well.
+     Very efficient for solving problems with minimal Space as well.

-## Example
+### Example
 > Write a function called sumZero which accepts a sorted array of integers.
 The function should find the first pair where the sum is 0.
 Return an array that includes both values that sum to zero or undefined if a pair does not exist.

 ```javascript